 Store Water Safely and Effectively

-How you store your rainwater matters.
+How you store your rainwater matters, so consider one from watertankfactory.com.au.
 Your tank or barrel should be made from a durable, UV-resistant material that can handle outdoor conditions.
 It’s also a good idea to keep your tank sealed to prevent mosquitoes and other pests from turning it into a breeding ground.

 If you’re collecting a lot of water, think about how you’ll secure the tank to prevent it from tipping or moving during storms.
 Proper placement and stable ground can go a long way in keeping everything safe and functional.